-“The Party’s Over” - A statement said right before chaos, similar to “Fun is The Law!”
-Read more about here.
+“The Party’s Over” - A statement said right before the chaos, similar to “Fun is The Law!”
+Read more about it here.

 The Point (1971 film) - Classic animated film about “finding your meaning” and “following your dreams.”

-The Tonight Show - A nightly broadcast during a time where the WASP elite would kick back and have fun during the “after hours.”
+The Tonight Show - A nightly broadcast during a time when the WASP elite would kick back and have fun during the “after hours.”

-The Vietnam War - A confusing war to get rid of cultural marxist values but end up reinforcing it.
-Also a lot of Eurasians were born and lost.
+The Vietnam War - A confusing war to get rid of cultural Marxist values but end up reinforcing them.
+Also, a lot of Eurasians were born and lost.

-The Weather Underground - A political group that hated normies so much, it wanted full fledge violence against anyone who didn’t understand the music of John Cage.
+The Weather Underground - A political group that hated normies so much, that it wanted full-fledged violence against anyone who didn’t understand the music of John Cage.
 Attomwaffen of the Left.

-Thinking Aloud - A cool show that talk about new age stuff.
+Thinking Aloud is a cool show that talks about new-age stuff.

-Tim Biskup - High avant-garde artist known for his classic cartoon characters that influenced an entire movement know as “Calarts.”
+Tim Biskup - High avant-garde artist known for his classic cartoon characters that influenced an entire movement known as “Calarts.”

 Tom Green - The original standup comedian known for his public stunts and his avant-garde agitation.

-Tom Wolfe - Anti-Liberal New Journalist who was both far-right while keeping his cool with hippies.
+Tom Wolfe - Anti-Liberal New Journalist who was far-right while keeping his cool with hippies.